Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Hypersurfaces with one point on the asymptotic boundary

 Since the above is true for any $d_0>0$, the result follows after observing that

 \end{proof}

-Combining (i) of Theorem~\ref{prop:upbar} with Theorem~\ref{thm:gradup}, we see that for all times
+Combining (i) of Theorem~\ref{thm:upbar} with Theorem~\ref{thm:gradup}, we see that for all times

-the hypersurfaces \(\Sigma_t\) are global graphs over the horosphere \(H(\bar{s})\).
+the hypersurfaces \(\Sigma_t\) are global graphs over the horosphere \(\mathcal H(\bar{s})\).

-Moreover, Theorem~\ref{prop:upbar} and Proposition~\ref{prop:upbar} we see that, for large times, \(\Sigma_t\) remains trapped between two parallel horospheres and is a global graph over \(H(\bar{s})\).
-Specialising to the inverse mean curvature flow and invoking Theorem~1 in \cite{Allen}, we obtain:
+Moreover, combining Theorem~\ref{thm:upbar} with Theorem~\ref{thm:gradup} we see that, for large times, $\Sigma_t$ remains trapped between two parallel horospheres and is a global graph over $\mathcal H(\bar{s})$ with uniform Euclidean-gradient bound.
+Specialising to the inverse mean curvature flow, these properties match the hypotheses of \cite[Theorem~1]{Allen}; we record the resulting statement below.

-\begin{theorem}[Non-compact IMCF with one point at infinity] Let \(\Sigma_t\) be a smooth solution of the inverse mean curvature flow in \(\mathbb{H}^{n+1}\) with initial hypersurface \(\Sigma_0\) lying between two horospheres.
-Then the flow exists for all time \(t\in[0,\infty)\) and the solution \(\Sigma_t\) converges asymptotically to a horosphere. \end{theorem}